 At 3Pillar, we continually seek to attract the best product managers, user experience designers, data scientists and software engineers.
 We look in emerging and established talent markets.
 We hire in Europe, Asia and the Americas.
 Exceptional talent can be found far and wide.
 We find that this diversity fuels performance and helps us deliver on the promise of continuous, sustained, innovation.
 We excel at bringing craftspeople together into cohesive, mission driven and high performing teams.
 These teams drive results.
 They deliver business outcomes.

-With the acquisition of Tiempo, we are not only doubling down on our “shore agnostic” approach, we are doubling down on our commitment to ensure that our product teams possess each of the talents and capabilities necessary to build the modern product.
-Tomorrow’s products will be smarter and more data driven than ever and Tiempo’s investment in data engineering and science will enable us to integrate these data engineering services into our world class product development teams.
+With the acquisition of Tiempo, we are not only doubling down on our “shore agnostic” approach, we are doubling down on our commitment to ensure that our product teams possess all of the talents and capabilities necessary to build the modern product.
+Tomorrow’s products will be smarter and more data-driven than ever and Tiempo’s investment in data engineering and science will enable us to integrate these data engineering services into our world-class product development teams.

 I could not be more thrilled to welcome Tiempo to the 3Pillar family.
 Together we will be stronger than either one of us is on our own, enabling us to help even more clients build digital product and to realize the benefits of globally distributed teams.